Devonte202/bounty/README.md

 ### How to Run

 To run this app navigate to the root directory and run `npm start` in your terminal

+### Notes

+Before adding new code be sure to run `npx eslint fileName.js` and correct any errors before submitting a PR.